owerdogan/whoami-project/README.md

-# The project is being recoded to support all operating systems and for new updates
+## The project is being recoded to support all operating systems and for new updates. <a href="#about-the-upcoming-whoami-release">Click here for more information</a>
-### About the upcoming whoami release
-* Update progress: %80 completed
-* Next release codename: 3388
-* Stage: Code is being integrated with python (the whole update will be released in june or july)
-* Changelog : Python integration completed some new features are being developed

 <!-- PROJECT LOGO -->
 ![whoami-banner](https://user-images.githubusercontent.com/59175356/124522019-530f3480-ddfa-11eb-8e8b-a678b01b9254.PNG)